About Me

 This may also be the best time to make mitigation an item for consideration in the transaction should that be needed.
 I utilize both a radon machine and Radon canisters.
 The machine does have limited availability and you should check with me before planning on its use.

-The canister test takes about 5 days.
+The canister test is $95 and takes about 5 days.

 Note that I only contract to set up the radon test canisters.
 They need to be picked up and mailed 2 days later by others.